 Please note that when it comes to selling damaged cars, vehicles which have been unrepaired tend to achieve higher quotes.
 This is because the quality or safety of vehicles which have been self-repaired cannot be guaranteed.

 What Salvage Information Do We Need From You?

-If you haven’t sold a damaged or broken vehicle before the process can initially seem a little daunting, but it’s not as complicated as you may have originally feared.
+If you haven’t sold a damaged, broken or non-running vehicle before the process can initially seem a little daunting, but it’s not as complicated as you may have originally feared.
 The process for selling a faulty vehicle will vary upon which company you choose to use but with Scrap Car Comparison selling your damaged car is a simple two-part process: you simply enter your car’s details and then we take care of the rest!

 To enable us to get a more accurate understanding of the extent of the damage and to help source the best quote for you, we will need a clear picture of the condition of your car.
 This will include details such as; the vehicle’s mileage, MOT history and whether there are any known faults.
 This information is then analysed by our buyers network to provide you with an instant quote and if you accept, one of our buyers will collect your vehicle, free of charge, at a mutually convenient time.

 How Do You Get Paid For Selling A Damaged Vehicle?